-It’s difficult to go in much detail of the discussion itself, as miss paraphrasing is likely.
+It’s difficult to go in much detail of the discussion itself, as I wouldn’t want to miss paraphrase anything.
 But hearing Dego answering questions so unapologetically, and honestly was encouraging.
-Having never seen Dego perform live before, but having been, an appreciative listener of his work, it was finally nice to put a face to his music.
+Having never seen Dego perform live before, but having been an appreciative listener of his work, it was finally nice to put a face to his music.
 Dego warmed into the discussion and grew in confidence, as he spoke more freely and comfortably as time went on.
 Discussing topics around the inspiration for each of his albums, his main influencers growing up, and generally his journey to where he is now.
-It was a very light-hearted discussion, and although he’s seen as a respected and revered character by some, it was easy to warm to him.
+It was a very light-hearted discussion, and although he’s a respected and revered character by some, it was easy to warm to him.
 In a lot of cases, when you go to a music event, there’s always a slight barrier between you and the artist you’re seeing, but these open discussion, help to pull away those barriers.
 It allows enthusiastic creatives to ask questions, and pick the mind of someone with a lot more experience within the industry.
-It allows a more meaningful sense of inspiration.
+It invokes a more meaningful sense of inspiration.

-Anyway, as time went, everyone began to respond well to Dego’s casual, nonchalant manner, and the sheer number of questions asked from audience, meant we ended going over time!
-Nevertheless, as promised, Dego still had the energy to show us some of his vast record collection.
+Anyway, as time went, everyone began to respond well to Dego’s casual, nonchalant manner, and the number of questions asked from audience, meant we ended going over time!
+Nevertheless, as promised, Dego still had the energy to show off some of his vast record collection.
 Once the lights dimmed down, we were treated to some beautiful old soulful, jazz and disco records, mostly from the 80s and 90s.
 There were some hints of more broken beat tracks which had inspired some of his own productions in the early 2000s, and which earned him the label; “icon” (as Errol respectfully referred to Dego as, in the introduction).
 Dego was quick to humbly reject that notion, and rather funnily reiterated that, at the end of his discussion.
 It was a lovely, immersive experience involving discussion, as well as music.
-It’s the kind of unique experience London needs more of, as there’s a lot of inspiration to find from artists’ such as Dego, and I look forward to their next session.
+It’s the kind of unique experience London needs more of, as there’s a lot of inspiration to find from artists’ such as Dego, and I look forward to the next session.
 Bless

 Check out the Touching Bass Afro chronicles Volume one: https://touching-bass.bandcamp.com/album/tb-afro-chronicles-volume-one